hharryyf/gdl2qbf/README.md

 ## Assumption

 The game is a two-player zero-sum turn-taking game described in GDL-I. The player plays first is called xplayer, and the player plays second is called oplayer.
-In our current implementation, we only support games that the players take alternating moves (i.e. x moves - o moves - x moves...).
-Note that this restriction can be eased to the case that there does not exist a turn T such that T can be both an x-turn and an o-turn.
-For example, it is possible to relax the restriction to GTTT-4x4-2-2, but not games like https://en.m.wikipedia.org/wiki/Dots_and_boxes.
+Turn-taking means in every game state at least 1 player has exactly 1 legal move.
+-v5 can handle games that are strictly turn-taking (you can assign a player that is taking the turn before the game start) while -v6 can handle all turn-taking games.

 ## Method